CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 Don't forget: at the end of the day, all of your choices are subjective and reflect what you think makes a better story while still maintaining methodological integrity.
 Bon voyage!

-### 2. Relationships through visual overlays: Can we identify spatial relationships by mapping institutions for a given language over the areas where speakers live?
+### Spatial relationships through visual overlays: how to tell stories with two variables.
-*In this section, we will identify where are the spaces outside the home that encourage language maintanence, document spatial patterns, and hypothesize how they relate to where speakers live.
+In this component, we will map the spaces outside the home that encourage language maintanence, investigate how they relate to where speakers live, and see how we can best make maps that communicate those relationships (or lack thereof).

 We've mapped out where residents live who speak languages other than English at home.
 But language retention also depends significantly on speaking in spaces outside the home.
 Where are those spaces?
 The data for this section was hand-collected by research assistants for a Mellon-foundation-funded project in the summer of 2017 at the Center for Spatial Research.
 It is in no way complete or representative - there are many spaces where meaningful language exchanges regularly take place but that are too hard to map- and other places may be over-represented.
 What the dataset does do, however, is map the electronically 'visible' institutions where second language usage is publicized and where entry is relatively open to the public.